godatadriven/dbt-bouncer/docs/faq.md

 A [dbt Mesh](https://docs.getdbt.com/best-practices/how-we-mesh/mesh-1-intro#what-is-dbt-mesh) is a collection of dbt projects in an organisation, some of which can read models from other dbt projects.
 Natively supported by dbt Cloud, a dbt Mesh can also be set up with dbt Core using a plugin such as [dbt-loom](https://github.com/nicholasyager/dbt-loom).

 One challenge in a dbt Mesh is the large number of developers working across multiple dbt projects leading to differing conventions being implemented.
+There are multiple approaches to using `dbt-bouncer` in a dbt Mesh, two are outlined below.

+### Approach 1: Individual `dbt-bouncer.yml` configuration file

+Each dbt project can have its own `dbt-bouncer.yml` configuration file.
+This allows each project to adopt and implement its own conventions in addition to any conventions to be shared across all dbt projects.
+Should a breaking change be required to the config file then each dbt project can be updated independently at a time that makes sense.

+This is the recommended approach due to its simplicity and ability to update each dbt project independently.

+### Approach 2: Centralised `dbt-bouncer.yml` configuration file shared via git submodule

+!!! warning

+    With this approach, a change to the centralised `dbt-bouncer.yml` file may result in CI pipelines in dbt projects failing despite no changes being made to these projects.
+As such we recommend implementing this approach only after extensive discussion with all dbt project developers so that all dbt projects can be brought into line before `dbt-bouncer` is enforced in the CI pipeline.

+    Should it be necessary for a breaking change to be made to the centralised `dbt-bouncer.yml` configuration file, we recommend setting the `severity` of the relevant check to `warn` so that CI pipelines in dbt projects will not fail and maintainers have sufficient time to make the necessary changes.

-With `dbt-bouncer` this can be alleviated via the use of a `dbt-bouncer.yml` configuration file shared via a [git submodule](https://github.blog/open-source/git/working-with-submodules/) (this example uses GitHub, similar setups can be achieved with other providers):
+[Git submodules](https://github.blog/open-source/git/working-with-submodules/) allow the contents from one repository to be accessible from a different repository.
+Such a setup for `dbt-bouncer` can be achieved as follows (this example uses GitHub, similar setups can be achieved with other providers):

 1. Set up a dedicated repository to store a centralised `dbt-bouncer.yml` configuration file that will be used by all dbt projects.
 Let's call this repository `dbt-bouncer-config`.